• Skip to primary navigation

 Graham crackers in a food processor.
 Pouring melted butter into the food processor with crushed graham crackers.

 Slicing a mango on a cutting board.
-Spooning the flesh of a mango.
+Scooping the flesh of a mango using a spoon.

 Pureed mangoes in a food processor.
 Making thin slices of mangoes.